ItsGamingTube/Roblox-MongoDB-Reloaded/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability open up an issue or contact us on our help desk.
+To report a vulnerability open up an issue.